 Scammers can use personal information to secure a loan at any bank.
 It could be months before your relative finds out a car loan, mortgage or line of credit has been taken out under his or her name.
 Your loved one could be liable.

 Tips for your relative:

 Never give out sensitive information unless you initiated the contact.
+Even then, in order to protect both your data and your finances, use a video ID verification system such as Fully-Verified.
 Official organizations do not initiate calls.
 Even an official-looking email with a link to an official-looking website can be a scam.
 Most legitimate communication comes by regular mail.

 Hang up immediately if they talk about jail or cutting off payments.
 Threats like these are bogus.
 Social Security, Medicare, and the VA do not suspend accounts or stop payments.

 Put a freeze on all credit reports.
 New loans or accounts cannot be opened without personal authorization.